 Columbia County, located 20 miles northwest of Portland, takes its name from the storied Columbia River, which forms its eastern and northern border, flowing past tracts of emerald forest and creating a scenic backdrop for boaters and anglers alike.
 Yet the river is hardly the only way to make a splash here.
 From bird-watching on Scappoose Bay to cruising newly minted bike paths or exploring the historic community of St. Helens, Columbia County offers countless family-friendly escapes from city life.

 Scappoose Bay provides a scenic introduction to the region’s outdoor scene.
 This long channel, which feeds into the Columbia River, teems with great blue herons, bald eagles and seasonal runs of steelhead and salmon.
-Explore the marshes here with a guided outing from Scappoose Bay Kayaking.
+Explore the marshes here with a guided outing from Scappoose Bay Paddling Center.
 The three-hour wetland tour features beginner-friendly kayaks and frequent sightings of river otters and a host of migratory birds.

 Back on dry land, the river city of St. Helens is home to a charming “Old Towne” district, a burgeoning artists’ community and down-home eateries like Houlton Bakery, where turkey or corned-beef sandwiches come on oven-hot bread.
 On Saturdays, try the house specialty: deep-dish pizza in a half-dozen varieties.

 A few years ago, director Catherine Hardwicke chose Old Towne St. Helens as the setting for several scenes in the first Twilight film.
 At Experience Twilight, Steven Kidd offers guided walking and van tours to familiar sites from the movie.
 Stops include the white clapboard house on South Sixth Street where Bella lived with her father, and Thunderbird & Whale (a building that stood in as a bookshop where Bella learns about the Quileute werewolf myth).